French Indochina in World War II: Japanese war crimes against the Vietnamese

 The Japanese forced Vietnamese women to become comfort women and with Burmese, Indonesia, Thai and Filipino women they made up a notable portion of Asian comfort women in general.
 Japanese use of Malaysian and Vietnamese women as comfort women was corroborated by testimonies.
 There were comfort women stations in Malaysia, Indonesia, Philippines, Burma, Thailand, Cambodia, Vietnam, North Korea and South Korea.
 A Korean comfort woman named Kim Ch'un-hui stayed behind in Vietnam and died there when she was 44 in 1963, owning a dairy farm, cafe, US cash and diamonds worth 200,000 US dollars.
 1 million Vietnamese were starved to death during World War II according to Thomas U. Berger.
 2 billion US dollars' worth (1945 values) of damage, 148 million dollars of them due to destruction of industrial plants was incurred by Vietnam.
 90% of heavy vehicles and motorcycles, cars and 16 tons of junks as well as railways, port installations were destroyed as well as one third of bridges.
 Some Japanese soldiers married Vietnamese women like Nguyen Thi Xuan and Nguyen Thi Thu and fathered multiple children with the Vietnamese women who remained behind in Vietnam while the Japanese soldiers themselves returned to Japan in 1955.
 The official Vietnamese historical narrative view them as children of rape and prostitution.

-In the Vietnamese famine of 1944–1945, 1 to 2 million Vietnamese starved to death in the Red River Delta of northern Vietnam due to the Japanese occupation, as the Japanese seized Vietnamese rice and didn't pay.
+In the Vietnamese famine of 1944–1945, 1 to 2 million Vietnamese starved to death in the Red River Delta of northern Vietnam.
 In Phát Diệm the Vietnamese farmer Di Ho was one of the few survivors who saw the Japanese steal grain.
 The North Vietnamese government accused both France and Japan of the famine and said 1-2 million Vietnamese died.
 Võ An Ninh took photographs of dead and dying Vietnamese during the great famine.

 On 25 March 2000, the Vietnamese journalist Trần Khuê wrote an article "Dân chủ: Vấn đề của dân tộc và thời đại" where he harshly criticized ethnographers and historians in Ho Chin Minh city's Institute of Social Sciences like Dr. Đinh Văn Liên and Professor Mạc Đường who tried to whitewash Japan's atrocities against the Vietnamese by portraying Japan's aid to the South Vietnamese regime against North Vietnam as humanitarian aid, portraying the Vietnam war against America as a civil war. changing the death toll of 2 million Vietnamese dead at the hands of the Japanese famine to 1 million and calling the Japanese invasion as a presence and calling Japanese fascists at simply Japanese at the Vietnam-Japan international conference.
 He accused them of changing history in exchange for only a few tens of thousands of dollars, and the Presidium of international Vietnamese studies in Hanoi did not include any Vietnamese women.
 The Vietnamese professor Văn Tạo and Japanese professor Furuta Moto both conducted a study in the field on the Japanese induced famine of 1945 admitting that Japan killed 2 million Vietnamese by starvation.